 They came to Highland in 1918 and purchased eighty acres of land, formerly owned by George Zabriskie (#21 on the 1958 Highland map).
 More than half of the land was in Dry Creek Hollow and was only good for pasture land.
 On the other acreage he raised hay and grain to support his small dairy of Jersey cows and the horses necessary to operate the farm.

-Mark remembers going to American Fork in their 1920 Ford to the Cameo Theater, by the J.C.
+Mark remembered going to American Fork in their 1920 Ford to the Cameo Theater, by the J.C.
 Penney store.
-He also remembers July 4th and 24th celebrations in Binns’ hollow, organized by the Tom and Luella Binns and Evar and Esma Strasburg.
+He also remembered July 4th and 24th celebrations in Binns’ hollow, organized by Tom and Luella Binns and Evar and Esma Strasburg.
 There were ball games, picnic lunches, nickel pop (many flavors) and candy bars (rare treats in those days).